haganjam/BEF_quant_scale/README.md

 Besides the simulated data which is generated using the scripts, we analysed two empirical datasets (case study 1 and case study 2 in the manuscript).

-Data and metadata for case study 1 is available on Github in the *data/case_study_1* folder.
+Data and metadata for case study 1 are available on Github in the *data/case_study_1* folder.
 Upon publication, it will be archived on Figshare or Dryad:

 + Plymouth_data.csv
 + Plymouth_metadata.csv

-Data and metadata for the second case study 2 is currently available for peer review on ResearchBox at the following link.
-Upon publication is will be archived on ResearchBox:
+Data and metadata for the second case study 2 are currently available for peer review on ResearchBox at the following link.
+Upon publication it will be archived on ResearchBox:

 + https://researchbox.org/843&PEER_REVIEW_passcode=GLGJFF